CharlieBravoCode/chatbot_frontend/README.md

 ## Introduction

 HeroChat is an iOS chatbot app developed using SwiftUI that allows users to interact with famous personas, both real and fictional.
-The app features a sleek and easy-to-use interface, complete with an authentication system, integration with the OpenAI backend, and a selection of personas to chat with.
+The app features a easy-to-use interface, complete with an authentication system, integration with the OpenAI backend, and a selection of personas to chat with.

 ## Comprehensive list of the main features